-Here we to provide a guide to simple forms of coping with omitted variable bias.
+Here we aim to provide a guide to simple forms of coping with omitted variable bias.
 We begin by laying out criteria for understanding when and where omitted variable bias could be important.
-We discuss study designs that, while omitted variables are still unmeasured, are ideal for analyses that can We then review several robust techniques to model data with omitted variables, and provide guidelines for choosing among them.
+We first present the typical approach in ecology to deal with confounding variables, and thus omitted variables bias.
+We then discuss study designs that, while omitted variables are still unmeasured, are ideal for analyses that can eliminate confounding variables.
+We then review several robust techniques to model data with omitted variables, and provide guidelines for choosing among them.
 As applied researchers, we have found that these guidelines have clarified our own thinking about the analysis of ecological systems.
 We hope that these relatively straightforward techniques might enable other researchers to do more with less, as it were, and help advance the field of Ecology at scale.

+Example – new section heading

-a system where both temperature and recruitment influence the abundance of snails in a marine benthic ecosystem (Fig. 1).
+To illustrate these empirical challenges and suite of potential solutions, we use a system where both temperature and recruitment influence the abundance of snails in a marine benthic ecosystem (Fig. 1).
+In this system, we aim to study the causal relationship between xxxxxx and yyyyyy.

+Introduce measured versus confounding variables in this example:

 Temperature influences metabolic and mortality rates.
 At the same time, the same oceanographic influences that shape temperature also shape recruitment of new juvenile snails.
 You go out and measure both snail abundance and temperature at a number of sites, but not recruitment.

 Confounding Variables and Bias

+In the context of the example - Defining Bias.
+Defining Confounding Variables.
+Differentiating from Inference and Sampling Variability – this is not a “signal to noise” issue!!!

 Depending on how temperature and recruitment are correlated, statistical estimates of the effect of temperature on abundance will be biased.
 If they have the same sign of effect, then estimates of the temperature effect will be too high.
 If they are opposite in sign, estimates will be biased towards zero.
 If one has an effect and the other does not, your model could produce a false positive.
 That is because recruitment is omitted from your model.
 In the more general case (Fig. 2), for any predictor X, any unmeasured variable that either causes both X and a response Y, or whose ultimate cause influences X while it influences Y - is an omitted variable that can bias your estimates of the causal influence of X on Y.

+Typical approaches in Ecology

+Typical approach

 These designs require foreknowledge (or at least for assumptions) about where omitted variable bias could become problematic.
 As with any study design, they can of course inflate the cost of a study, change sample allocation and thus cause other issues that could reduce power, or wreak havoc in other ways.
 Even when using them, we highly recommend looking at sample allocation in order to maximize the ability to detect signals of key predictors in the face of sources of environmental variability that do not influence results via the backdoor (SCOTT REFERENCES AND THE LIKE).